 - Was a suspect identified?

 - Was the case accepted for prosecution?

+additional cost of processing a case with DNA evidence, over and above the cost of using traditional burglary investigative procedures.
 "Processing a case" covered from the time the evidence was delivered to the local lab until the case concluded, including suspect identification, apprehension and arrest if the case progressed that far.

 The full report contains in-depth analyses of the costs from each of the test sites, but here is the bottom line.
 On average — across the five test sites — using DNA to solve a property crime cost an additional: